openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-zfs/advanced-operations/zfs-backup-restore.md

 ## Prerequisites

-You should have installed the Local PV ZFS 1.0.0 or later version for the Backup and Restore, see [here](https://github.com/openebs/zfs-localpv/blob/develop/README.md) for the steps to install the Local PV ZFS driver.
+You should have installed the Local PV ZFS 1.0.0 or later version for the Backup and Restore.
+Refer [Local PV ZFS](https://github.com/openebs/zfs-localpv/blob/develop/README.md) for the steps to install the Local PV ZFS driver.

 | Project | Minimum Version |
 | :--- | :--- |